matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 So we have nice messages as well.
 The composability of the functions really seem to pay off.
 The JSON parser seems to come to shape nicely.
-There are some things still bothering about this implementation though, and that is that using JavaScripts own `.map` and `.reduce` seem out of place.
+There are some things still bothering about this implementation though and that is that using JavaScripts own `.map` and `.reduce` seem out of place.
 But we will first try to get the JSON parser complete, and then look into those functions.